bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Answer: Adaptive website works in a fixed size window.
+If the window size is changed all the formats of the elements will changes such as images, fonts, menues, alignments and other items of that web page.
+Fully responsive website is the one that is readable in different windows and devices such as desktop, tablet, and cellphone.

 2. Describe what it means to be mobile first vs desktop first.

+Answer: Mobile first is when the format is designed for mobile and then upgraded to desktop.
+Desktop first is that the format is designed for desktop the updated to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Answer: 62.5% in the html tage is exactly 10 pixels.
+When we use rem it increases the font size to what ever size we want.
+1 rem will increase the font size to 20 pixels

 4. How would you describe preprocessing to someone new to CSS?

+Answer: Preprocessing organizes our css elements and it can reduce repeating the same elements.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like tha @media. what gives me trouble is less.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.